openresty/lua-nginx-module/README.markdown

 **context:** *set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

 Retrieving the value in the dictionary [ngx.shared.DICT](#ngxshareddict) for the key `key`.
-If the key does not exist or has been expired, then `nil` will be returned.
+If the key does not exist or has expired, then `nil` will be returned.

 In case of errors, `nil` and a string describing the error will be returned.